-5. Intrauterine infection, and general anesthesia during birth process.
+5.Intrauterine infection, and general anesthesia during birth process.

-All patients and controls underwent a comprehensive physical examination by a paediatrician, including a full maternal history, a detailed history of resuscitation, and an Apgar score at 1 and 5 minutes.
-Systemic evaluation with a focus on neurological examination and the use of Sarnat and Sarnat staging to determine the severity of hypoxia ischemic encephalopathy.
-For both groups the following data was collected:
+All patients and controls were subjected to full maternal history taking, full detailed history of resuscitation, Apgar score at 1 and 5 minutes, thorough physical examination by a pediatrician.
+System examination with special emphasis on neurological examination with assessment of severity of hypoxic ischemic encephalopathy using Sarnat and Sarnat staging.For both groups the following data wascollected: